oskariorg/oskari-server/docs/EnablingMyPlacesWithPostgis.md

 	myplaces.user=admin
 	myplaces.password=geoserver
 	# Base WFS layer id for myplaces (portti_maplayer and portti_wfs_layer tables)
-	# Find correct id layer later on when my_places wfs layer is inserted
+	# Find correct id layer later on when my_places wfs base layer is inserted
-    myplaces.baselayer.id=0
+    myplaces.baselayer.id=14
     # My places namespace
     myplaces.xmlns=http://www.oskari.org
     # My places namespace prefix
     myplaces.xmlns.prefix=oskari

+6) Install WFS transport service, if not yet installed

+* Look at **SettingUpTransportWFS.md**

-6) Test Oskari
+7) Test Oskari

 *  Start **eg. http://localhost:8888/oskari-map?viewId=4** in your browser
 * A Logged-in-user should be able to use myplaces (add own points, lines and polygons)

-7) If there are troubles to add myplaces, You should check correct  feature namespace (default NS should be *http://www.oskari.org* with prefix *oskari*) and ajax url according to your environment.
+8) If there are troubles to add myplaces, You should check correct  feature namespace (default NS should be *http://www.oskari.org* with prefix *oskari*) and ajax url according to your environment.

 Example configuration can be found in **content-resources/src/main/resources/json/views/postgres-myplaces-view.json**